srtfisher/dotfiles/README.md

 # On Boot
 By default, it registers a script (on-boot.sh) to be run on boot.
 You have to change the path to this boot script for it to run before setup.
 See ZSH/dotfiles.srtfisher.core.plist.

+# Private Files
+We have a non-versioned file called .private that will be included in the PATH.
+See the `path` file for more information.